-Caitlin M. Jones obtained her Juris Doctor degree from George Washington University Law School in 2013.
+Caitlin obtained her Juris Doctor degree from George Washington University Law School.
 While in law school, Caitlin won the pro bono service award and served as an intern and law clerk at both the United States Attorney’s Office for the District of Columbia and the Department of Justice.
 At GWU Law School, Caitlin was the first recipient of the Howard J. Rudge Creative Solutions Prize for her paper proposing a nationwide apprenticeship program coupled with targeted tax incentives as a solution to high unemployment rates and the concurrent strain on federal entitlement programs.

 - American Inns of Court, J. Clifford Wallace Chapter

 - George Washington University School of Law (J.D., 2013)

 - “Smoke and Mirrors: Primarily Geographically Deceptively Misdescriptive Marks and the TTAB’s Erroneous Reliance on the Heightened Goods-Place Association,” 22 Fed.Circ.
 B.J.
 177 (2013)

 Speaking Engagements +-